-In this article, I will demonstrate how to connect KeyCDn with Breeze cache plugin so that all the content is served via CDN.
+In this article, I will demonstrate how to connect KeyCDn with the Breeze cache plugin so that all the content is served via CDN.

 First thing first, I need to sign up for a KeyCDN account by filling out the few required details.
 In the very first field, enter the website URL that you want to connect with KeyCDN and fill other details such as email and user credentials.

-After clicking on the Create account button, you will get a verification email.
+After clicking on the Create Account button, you will get a verification email.
 Once verified, you will see the KeyCDN dashboard:

 Get CDN URL by Adding Zone in KeyCDN

 My WordPress site has been added to my account.
 Now, I need to Add Zone with respect to the URL of my site.
-From the left pane, navigate to Zones tab and you will be asked to configure the zone.
+From the left pane, navigate to the Zones tab and you will be asked to configure the zone.

 - Zone Status: Since my site will be publicly accessible, I will add the status as Active.